-Reach module solves this by directly connecting to the camera hot shoe port which is synced to the shutter.
-The time of each photo is logged with a resolution of less than a microsecond.
+Reach solves the problem of positioning by connecting directly to the camera hot shoe port, which is synced with the shutter.
+The time and coordinates of each photo are logged with a resolution of less than a microsecond.
 This method allows GCPs to be used only to check your accuracy.

 Every time a photo is taken camera produces a pulse on a flash hot-shoe connector which is synced to a shutter opening.